pocket-portal/zine/README.md

 This zine will show you how to make your own wi-fi access point and web server using a Wemos D1 mini board.
 The Wemos D1 mini is small, cheap, and easy to program using the Arduino IDE.

 # Details
-The following zine was created for the workshop "Pocket Portal Power Play: Crafting Wi-Fi Access Points with a Twist", hosted for the first time at the [2024 Open Hardware Summit](https://2024.oshwa.org/).
+The following zine was created for the workshop "[Pocket Portal Power Play: Crafting Wi-Fi Access Points with a Twist](https://www.candide.xyz/wifi-portal-oshwa/)", hosted for the first time at the [2024 Open Hardware Summit](https://2024.oshwa.org/).

-The zine is a remix of the ["Spread ideas with a pocket wi-fi portal"](https://iffybooks.net/pocket-wifi-portal/) zine by [Iffy Books](https://iffybooks.net/about/), licensed under Anti-copyright, no rights reserved.
+The zine is a remix of the "[Spread ideas with a pocket wi-fi portal](https://iffybooks.net/pocket-wifi-portal/)" zine by [Iffy Books](https://iffybooks.net/about/), licensed under Anti-copyright, no rights reserved.

-The zine has two versions: a digital version, and a quarter-page print-ready version.
+The zine has two versions: a digital version and a quarter-page print-ready version.
 Both versions have the same dimensions (quarter of a US letter size sheet).

+Follow the instructions below to [assemble](#printing-and-assembling-the-zine) and [edit](#editing-the-zine) the zine at home.

 # Printing and Assembling the Zine